arian1123/TwitterEmotionIntensity/Final System/README.md

 **lexicons.py:** this script contains the methods to extract affect lexicon features for a single preprocessed tweet.
 Note besides tweetToEmoji method, the other parts of this script come from lexicons.py in https://github.com/amanjaiman/DNNTwitterEmoInt.

 **main.py:** this is the main script that integrate and run all the stages, and methods.
+It includes preprocessing, feature extraction, and regression/classification.
+To run a single stage, you can comment out the other two stages in main().

 **preprocess.py:** this script contains all the methods for preprocessing as described in stage 1 and the method to read the row training tweets.